 PUT YOURSELF IN THEIR SHOES

-1) Consider texting instead of calling or announcing proudly at a celebratory dinner if you find out you are pregnant when you know your friend/sibling is struggling.
+1) Consider texting instead of calling or announcing proudly at a celebratory dinner if you find out you are pregnant when you know your friend/sibling is struggling with their fertility problem.
 It leaves the ball in their park and means you have given thought and awareness to their current situation.
 This means the world to the person going through it and respects their circumstances.
 Of course, you deserve joy and should be proud and excited with your happy news, but empathy really helps here.

 ASK IF THEY’RE ALRIGHT

-2) Following on from this, if someone has announced a pregnancy in your friendship group, family or at work; and you know someone struggling, you could message them to ask how they are doing; if they want to talk, or just offer to be there.
+2) Following on from this, if someone has announced a pregnancy in your friendship group, family or at work; and you know someone struggling on their fertility journey or has a fertility problem, you could message them to ask how they are doing; if they want to talk, or just offer to be there.
 It helps to know someone is thinking of you, while most of the attention is directed at the mum or dad to be.
 If they don’t want to engage, don’t push it – it’s really nice to just offer.

 OFFER TO BE THERE